okeeffed/cheat-sheets/AWS/AWS-CloudFormation-MasterClass.md

 Eg. I want a security group, two EC2 machines with it, two elastic IPs, an S3 bucket + a load balancer in front.

 CloudFormation will create all of this in the right order with the exact config.

+## Benefits

+1. Infrastructure as code
+    - No manual creation
+    - Can be version controlled
+    - Changes to infrastructure are reviewed through code